 What is a VA Renovation Mortgage?

-The wide array of allowed repairs makes a VA Renovation loan a very useful program.
-In fact, the list of allowed repairs rivals most similar product types offered in the mortgage industry.
-For example, here is a list of common and allowed items:
+The long list of allowed repairs makes a VA Reno loan a useful program.
+In fact, the allowed repairs list rivals most similar non-VA mortgage product types available.
+For example, VA Renovation loans allow the following:

 - Roof Repairs

 - Repairs on existing swimming pools